Don’t Reply to Your Emails

-The day after Christmas, I spent seven hours sifting through more than 2,700 unread emails I had accumulated over the past month.
-Like many people, I intended to begin 2019 with a fresh inbox and zero unread messages.
+The day after Christmas, I spent seven hours sifting through more than 2,700 unread emails I had accumulated over the previous month.
+Like many other people, I intended to begin 2019 with a fresh inbox and zero unread messages.

 Since the idea of “Inbox Zero” was first coined in 2007 by Merlin Mann, a blogger who championed “finding the time and attention to do your best creative work,” it has become what many people consider the pinnacle of digital organization.
 Hundreds of articles have been written on how to achieve Inbox Zero.
-Products like Polymail, Mailstrom, and Superhuman were all built to help make our inboxes more manageable.
-And a growing number of offices have instituted chat systems like Slack to help minimize inter-office emails.
+Products such as Polymail, Mailstrom, and Superhuman were all built to help make our inboxes more manageable.
+And a growing number of offices have instituted chat systems such as Slack to help minimize interoffice emails.

 Despite all these developments, we receive more email than ever.
-Email marketing systems and sales generation software have made it easier to blast consumers with repeated messages at all hours of the day and nearly every social-media app or service seems bent on barraging users with endless email notifications.
-According to a recent study by The Radicati Group, a market-research firm, people across the globe sent and received 269 billion emails per day in 2017.
-By 2021 that number is projected to reach more than 333 billion.
+Email marketing systems and sales-generation software have made it easier to blast consumers with repeated messages at all hours of the day, and nearly every social-media app or service seems bent on barraging users with endless email notifications.
+According to a recent study by the Radicati Group, a market-research firm, people across the globe sent and received 269 billion emails a day in 2017.
+By 2021, that number is projected to reach more than 333 billion.

 Read: Inbox Zero vs. Inbox 5,000: a unified theory